How to Get More Holiday Home Bookings in the Low-Season

 What do guests want from a holiday?
 What problems can you solve for them?

-Perhaps create an itinerary or blog post on how to spend the perfect day, or list 10 things visitors must do during December.
+Create a series of blog posts: how to spend the perfect day, the top places for afternoon tea or a Sunday lunch, the best local spas or list 10 things visitors must do during winter.
 There are a surprising number of events that occur in winter to keep guests entertained.
-Christmas markets, sporting events, concerts and food festivals, to name a few.
+Christmas markets, pumpkin picking, Oktoberfest celebrations, sporting events, concerts and food festivals, to name a few.

 Emphasize how your rental can keep the kids entertained, for example, board games for the whole family, a games console, a heated hot tub, cooking books and baking utensils.

 Your social media accounts are also the perfect platform for sharing content and images that appeal to potential guests.
-Feature photos of special winter menus at the local pub, scenic views or a dog curled by the fire.
+Feature photos of special winter menus at the local pub, scenic views or a dog snoozing by the fire.

 If you struggle with creative writing, then hiring a travel copywriter to write enticing copy could be a wise investment.

-9, Make booking easy
+Make booking easy